jbuchbinder/jbuchbinder.github.com/source/_posts/2015-04-23-batman-examining-the-introduction-of-the-batman-as-three-act-gothic-horror.md

 ![0112](/images/2015/04/batman1-0112.jpg)

-The Batman throws his prey to a save space, then stands at the edge of the roof from our voyeuristic high vantage point.
+The Batman throws his prey to a safe space, then stands at the edge of the roof from our voyeuristic high vantage point.

 ![0113](/images/2015/04/batman1-0113.jpg)